JoseRoca/AfxNova/docs/Windows GUI /CWindow Class.md

 ' ========================================================================================
 ' Main
 ' ========================================================================================
-FUNCTION WinMain (BYVAL hInstance AS HINSTANCE, _
+FUNCTION wWinMain (BYVAL hInstance AS HINSTANCE, _
                    BYVAL hPrevInstance AS HINSTANCE, _
-                  BYVAL szCmdLine AS ZSTRING PTR, _
+                   BYVAL pwszCmdLine AS WSTRING PTR, _
                    BYVAL nCmdShow AS LONG) AS LONG

    DIM pWindow AS CWindow
    pWindow.Create(NULL, "CWindow with a toolbar", @WndProc)